Concept | Metrics & checks#

 Metrics are often used in combination with checks to verify their evolution.

-check that there are no missing values for a given column,
+There are no missing values for a given column.

-that the size of a folder does not exceed 3GB, or
+The size of a folder does not exceed 3GB.

 Checks return one of the four following status updates after each run: